Zakarialabib/laravel-event-marketplace/README.md

-# Race Organization Platform
+# Race Events Marketplace Platform- Laravel Livewire CMS

-Welcome to the Race Organization Platform – your premier destination for race exploration, registration, and more.
+Welcome to Race Events Marketplace Platform- Laravel Livewire CMS your premier destination for race exploration, registration, and more.
 Dive into our user-centric website and experience ease of navigation, consistency in design, and access to a platform of resources tailored to meet the business needs.

 ## Introduction: